CarlosEmerito/CarlosEmerito/README.md

 # 👋 Hi there!
 I'm **Carlos López Lovera**

-I'm a **Computer Engineering** student at the University of Málaga (UMA), with a passion for technology and innovation.
+I'm a **Computer Science** student at the University of Málaga (UMA), with a passion for technology and innovation.
 Currently, I'm part of **RoboRescue**, a research team at UMA dedicated to developing robotic solutions for rescue operations in an automatic way.

 ## 🧑‍💻 About Me